 What if you’d married someone else?
 What if you hadn’t been screamed at as a child?
 What if you didn’t have the illness that you suffer from?
 What if your dad hadn’t died, or your mother hadn’t been depressed?
 Who could you have been?
 What could your life have been like?

 Through the years, many people have described their lives to me in therapy.
-Marriages have been ripped apart, drunk drivers have killed sisters or brothers, childhoods have been sabotaged by horrific abuse, illness has overwhelmed their partner, chronic mental and emotional illness have made life difficult, or parents have buried a child.
+Marriages have been cruelly ripped apart, drunk drivers have killed sisters or brothers, childhoods have been sabotaged by horrific abuse, addiction has overwhelmed their partner, chronic mental and emotional illness have made life more than difficult, or parents have buried a child.
 It would be easy for any of these people to become bitter.
 Life hasn’t been fair or just.
 They’ve certainly not gotten what they wanted.
 Their grief can, at times, consume their entire being.